 It didn't take long before Don's appetite for open-wheel racing carried him away from Florida City.
 Here he is shown strapping into Ralph Ross's sprinter at Palm Beach.

 Don spent lots of time on the road since his Miami home was far from just about every open-wheel race.
 Here he was at Golden Gate Speedway in Tampa.
 From left to right: his dad Al Heckman, Florida racing historian and journalist Dave Westerman, Don in the gray shirt, and Rob Bean Sr.

 Don was a very skilled fabricator, so he paired his welding and construction abilities with his passion for racing, and became a valuable resource to many racers.
 He was the go-to guy for repairs, construction and tuning.
-Here he is shown tinkering with a midget.
+Here he is shown tinkering on Jerry Rowley's midget.
 Note the snazzy matching paintjob on the van.